Oliveda International (OTCMKTS:OLVI) Shares Down 1.1%

-Oliveda International, Inc. (OTCMKTS:OLVI – Get Free Report) shares dropped 1.1% on Tuesday .
-The stock traded as low as $5.16 and last traded at $5.16.
-Approximately 1,811 shares changed hands during mid-day trading, a decline of 91% from the average daily volume of 20,110 shares.
+Oliveda International, Inc. (OTCMKTS:OLVI – Get Free Report)’s stock price fell 1.1% on Tuesday .
+The company traded as low as $5.16 and last traded at $5.16.
+1,811 shares traded hands during trading, a decline of 91% from the average session volume of 20,110 shares.
 The stock had previously closed at $5.22.

-The stock has a fifty day moving average of $5.21 and a two-hundred day moving average of $4.68.
+The business’s 50 day simple moving average is $5.14 and its two-hundred day simple moving average is $4.69.

 Heritage Media Corporation was formerly known as Lignin Industries Inc Heritage Media Corporation is based in Calgary, Canada.